AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-workflows-participating.md

 * **Step Back**

   If you discover that a step, or series of steps, needs to be repeated you can step back.
-This lets you select a step, that occurred earlier in the workflow, for reprocessing.
+This lets you select a step that occurred earlier in the workflow, for reprocessing.
 The workflow returns to the step you specify, then proceeds from there.

 ## Participating in a Workflow {#participating-in-a-workflow}